at-import/toolkit/README.md

 * All of Compass gets imported if you import all of Toolkit!
 Convenient!
 * A new String Replace function is available!
 Simply call `str-replace($find, $replace, $input)` and you'll get input passed back to you with the string replaced.
+* Importing `toolkit/colours` or either of the full Toolkit imports includes [Color Schemer](https://github.com/Team-Sass/color-schemer)!
-* * Toolkit comes with a Box Sizing mixin that takes int account your level of legacy support.
+* Toolkit comes with a Box Sizing mixin that takes int account your level of legacy support.
 If you need support for IE<8 and `box-sizing: border-box;`, run `compass install toolkit/box-sizing` from your command line.
 This will place a `behaviors` folder with the relevant behavior in your project.
 Make sure it's 1 step back from your CSS Directory, move it if it's not.

 ## Templates